 After installing the drivers, if you go to your computer’s Device Manager and expand the “Ports (COM & LPT)” list, you should see two COM ports: “Pololu USB AVR Programmer Programming Port” and “Pololu USB AVR Programmer TTL Serial Port”.
 In parentheses after these names, you will see the name of the port (e.g. “COM3” or “COM4”).
 If you expand the “Pololu USB Devices” list you should see an entry for the Pololu USB AVR programmer.

 Some software will not allow connection to higher COM port numbers.
-In particular, AVR Studio and Atmel Studio can not connect to ports higher than COM9.
-If you need to change the COM port number assigned to your USB device, you can do so using the Device Manager.
-Bring up the properties dialog for the COM port and click the “Advanced…” button in the “Port Settings” tab.
-From this dialog you can change the COM port assigned do your device.
+In particular, AVR Studio and early versions of Atmel Studio cannot connect to ports higher than COM9.
+If you need to change the COM port number assigned to your programmer, you can do so using the Device Manager.
+Double-click the COM port to open the properties dialog, and click the “Advanced…” button in the “Port Settings” tab.
+From this dialog you can change the COM port assigned to the programmer.